hniksic/sendable/README.md

 and unsynchronized manipulation of the reference counts would be undefined behavior and wreak havoc.

-If there were a way to demonstrate to Rust that you've sent all pointers to a particular shared value to a different thread, there would be no problem in sending `Rc<T>` across thread boundary, as long as `T` itself is `Send`.
-That demonstration is exactly what `SendRc` brings to the table.
+If there were a way to demonstrate to Rust that you've sent all `Rc<T>` pointers to a particular shared value to a different thread, there would be no problem in doing so, as long as `T` itself is `Send`.
+Ability to perform that demonstration is what `SendRc` brings to the table.

 ## How does SendRc work?

-When a `SendRc` is constructed, it stores the current thread id next to the value and the reference count.
-On access to the value, and before manipulating the reference count through `clone()` and `drop()`, it checks that the `SendRc` is still in the thread it was created in.
+When a `SendRc` is constructed, it stores the id of the current thread next to the value and the reference count.
+Before giving access to the value, and before manipulating the reference count through `clone()` and `drop()`, it checks that the thread is still the same thread, and panics otherwise.

 Before `SendRc`s are moved to a different thread, each pointer is explicitly "parked", i.e. registered for sending.
 Once parked, access to the value it points to is prohibited,